donmeyer/membership-card/1802 Loader.md

 `>hh`   -   Place hex byte on output port

 This places the given hex byte on the loader's data output port lines.
-This can then be loaded into memory via a "manual" Load cycle, or read by a program running on the Membershop Card.
+This can then be loaded into memory via a "manual" Load cycle, or read by a program running on the Membership Card.

 --------------------------------------